+- How we are doing it -

+Policy and promotion

+structure

+SHUCHHE

-What - What we are doing - How - How we are doing it - Respect for human rights throughout the value chain Group structure for promoting human rights HRDD initiatives Working with procurement Policy and promotion structure Hitachi is working to strengthen human rights risk management worldwide with efforts that include tasking the Chief Sustainability Officer with Group-wide human rights promotion and determining policies based on a grasp of the status of HRDD progress throughout the Hitachi Group.
-Also, HRDD Execution Managers Meetings are held once or twice a year as occasions for Group-wide information sharing and deliberation. value chain partners Achievements in FY 2021 Human rights education and awareness raising for employees and executive officers Investigated the actual situation concerning potential forced labor and violations of migrant workers' rights, which were identified as common priority risks for the Hitachi Group Unicers officers HRDD initiatives Provided guidance to operational sites where there were issues to be improved based on the results of investigation of the actual situation and implemented appropriate measures there Working with procurement partners Conducted investigations of the actual situation concerning potential forced labor and violations of migrant workers' rights for procurement partners as well Raise human rights awareness among Continuously worked to raise human rights awareness among all Hitachi Group employees through opportunities such as trainings, and message from the President & CEO on Human Rights Day executives and employees and education Carried out executive human rights training taught by an external lecturer Global Group grievance mechanisms The facts related to all reports, including those concerning harassment and human rights issues, are subject to thorough investigation.
+Hitachi is working to strengthen human rights risk management worldwide with efforts that include tasking the Chief Sustainability Officer with Group-wide human rights promotion and determining policies based on a grasp of the status of HRDD progress throughout the Hitachi Group.
+Also, HRDD Execution Managers Meetings are held once or twice a year as occasions for Group-wide information sharing and deliberation.

+Achievements in FY 2021 HRDD initiatives Investigated the actual situation concerning potential forced labor and violations of migrant workers' rights, which were identified as common priority risks for the Hitachi Group Provided guidance to operational sites where there were issues to be improved based on the results of investigation of the actual situation and implemented appropriate measures there Working with procurement partners Conducted investigations of the actual situation concerning potential forced labor and violations of migrant workers' rights for procurement partners as well Raise human rights awareness among Continuously worked to raise human rights awareness among all Hitachi Group employees through opportunities such as trainings, and message from the President & CEO on Human Rights Day and executives and employees and education Carried out executive human rights training taught by an external lecturer Global Group grievance mechanisms The facts related to all reports, including those concerning harassment and human rights issues, are subject to thorough investigation.
 Reporters are informed of the investigation results, and remedial action is taken when necessary.